vjpandian/clone-repo-ecr-push/README.md

 - Parses a Git repo URL in a `json` file
 - Clone the repo
-- Build the dockerfile in the repo and push to ECR
+- Build the dockerfile in the repo and push to ECR using CircleCI